Yuankun123/Course-Arrangement-System/README.md

 # Quick start--for those who use it for the first time
 1. Clone the repository in Git.
 2. Run Central_Page.py.
-3. Indicate your school's name, and add a 'CourseSystem' (which means a grade basically)
+3. Indicate your school's name, and add a "School"and a 'CourseSystem' (which means a grade basically)
 4. Click 'import course information file' and select the sample file you have downloaded.
 5. Wait for about 3 sec and click 'display'.